Housing Forecast Berlin

 “Despite accelerating housing construction, no relief to this pressure is in sight.
 Hence, the boost in rent levels is likely to continue throughout the forecast period. — from the REAL ESTATE MARKET GERMANY 2018 | 2019 report by DZ HYP.”

 The German Silicon Valley

 Berlin is supported by a strong and stable economy, population growth, housing shortages, and booming IT sector.
 Like other leading International IT startup cities such as Toronto, London, and San Francisco, Berlin is drawing 70% of Germany’s total startups.
-For big corporations, locating in cities with sufficient talent is important, which is why Google, Samsung and Pfizer are located here.
-The trend is creating demand for office space including coworking office space.
+For big corporations, in tech and science, locating in cities with sufficient talent is important, which is why Google, Samsung and Pfizer are located here.
+This trend is creating demand for office space including coworking office space.

 43% of sales coming from foreign buyers (U.K., U.S. and Switzerland) and they’re buying homes priced between 300,000 and 700,000 Euros.
 The luxury market saw price growth of 8.5 %.

 Knight Frank estimated that the number of people with net assets over US$5 million in Germany will increase from 137,000 in 2017 to 185,500 by 2022.

 Any commercial and residential market will be affected by economic productivity and employment levels.
 Despite headwinds of recent in Europe, the overall trend is for continued growth.
 Consumer sentiment and wage growth during the last year has been very strong.

 JLL reports unemployment is lowest in Lichtenberg, Pankow, Treptow Kopenic, Charlottenberg-Wilmersdorf, and Teglitz-Zehlendorf.
 And they see Mitte, Neurolln, Reinickendorf, and Spandau has suffering the highest rates of unemployment in 2017.